ShalikHub/TENSORFLOWCODES/README.md

 Docker</br>

-installing from sources, which is documented in a separate guide.</br>
+installing from sources, which is documented in a separate guide.</br></hr>

+<p>Assuming the prerequisite software is installed on your Mac, take the following steps:</p>

+<p>Install TensorFlow by invoking one of the following commands:</p>